OSC/ood-documentation/develop/_sources/customizations.rst.txt

 Fix Unauthorized WebSocket Connection in Shell App
 --------------------------------------------------

-If you see a 401 error when attempting to launch a Shell app session, where the request URL starts with wss:// and the response header includes ``X-OOD-Failure-Reason: invalid origin``, you may need to set the ``OOD_SHELL_ORIGIN_CHECK`` configuration option.
+If you see a 401 error when attempting to launch a Shell app session, where the request URL starts with ``wss://`` and the response header includes ``X-OOD-Failure-Reason: invalid origin``, you may need to set the ``OOD_SHELL_ORIGIN_CHECK`` configuration option.

 There is a security feature that adds proper CSRF_ protection using both the Origin request header check and a CSRF_ token check.

 The Origin check uses X-Forwarded-Proto_ and X-Forwarded-Host_ that Apache mod_proxy_ sets to build the string that is used to compare with the Origin request header the browser sends in the WebSocket upgrade request.

 In some edge cases this string may not be correct, and as a result valid WebSocket connections will be denied.
-In this case you can either set ``OOD_SHELL_ORIGIN_CHECK`` env var to the correct https string, or disable the origin check altogether by setting ``OOD_SHELL_ORIGIN_CHECK=off`` (or any other value that does not start with "http") in the ``/etc/ood/config/apps/shell/env`` file.
+In this case you can either set ``OOD_SHELL_ORIGIN_CHECK`` environment variable to the correct https string, or disable the origin check altogether by setting ``OOD_SHELL_ORIGIN_CHECK=off`` (or any other value that does not start with "http") in the ``/etc/ood/config/apps/shell/env`` file.

 Either way the CSRF token will still provide protection from this vulnerability.